2D capsid formation within an oscillatory energy landscape: orderly self-assembly depends on the interplay between a dynamic potential and intrinsic relaxation times: Conclusion

-Temporal oscillations in inter-particle attractions may offer experimentally accessible dissipative self-assembly protocols for a wide range of materials.
-Such oscillations could be implemented by changes in temperature, external applied fields, light irradiation, pH changes, or other mechanisms.
-Our results provide insights that could aid in the design of such protocols.
-Specifically, even without closed feedback loops or detailed simulations of the specific system of interest, designing protocols with interactions that oscillate over times similar to the intrinsic relaxation times of that material may be used to relax kinetically trapped structures, so long as the attractions between the particles are weak enough at times to allow those relaxation processes to proceed and thereby facilitate error correction within an assembling material.
+These findings provide insights that could aid in the design of time-dependent assembly protocols for novel materials.
+Advanced materials may be composed of more complex, hierarchically ordered components with multiple intrinsic lengths, and thus multiple relaxation time-scales.
+Even without closed feedback loops or detailed simulations of the specific system of interest, we show that designing protocols with interactions that oscillate over times similar to the intrinsic relaxation times of that material may provide efficient assembly routes.
+Estimating the translational and rotational timescales that corresponds to important energetic and structural length scales within the assembling system will serve as a starting point for creating oscillation protocols that can relax kinetically trapped structures.
+In addition, the choice of an oscillation amplitude may be guided by evaluating the interaction regimes where moderate assembly occurs under static conditions, as we find that error correction within a system can be enhanced by periodically switching to attraction strengths that promote a moderate yield and are therefore weak enough to allow critical relaxation processes to proceed.